Panama opens embassy in Beijing after break with Taiwan

 Panama's business community, which encouraged the embrace of Beijing and helped drive the diplomatic deal, cheered the decision to establish full ties with China, hoping to deepen links with a key customer of the nation's shipping canal.

-Reporting by Elida Moreno; Editing by Peter Cooney
+Reporting by Elida Moreno; Additional reporting by Ben Blanchard in Beijing; Editing by Peter Cooney and Clarence Fernandez